Amacozatl (MH795r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name Amacozatl (the name of a river in the hotlands, and perhaps translating as "Water From the Amacoztic Trees") is attested here as pertaining to a man.
+This black-line drawing of the compound Nahuatl logogram for the personal name Amacozatl (perhaps "Yellow Paper River," the name of a river in Morelos) is attested here as pertaining to a man.
 The glyph consists of a square sheet of paper (amatl) with two short streams of water (atl) coming down from the lower edge.
 Each stream has a droplet at the bottom consisting of a small circle with an even smaller concentric circle inside.
 Further, the streams each have a black line of current running down the middle.
-The "coz" (yellow) part of the name is not shown visually.
+The -coz- syllable, from coztic (yellow), is ap part of the name that is not shown visually.

 Description, Credit: